What does a camera supervisor do?

-Before filming begins, camera supervisors meet the producer and director to establish their requirements and attend any site visits or technical planning meetings and rehearsals.
+Before filming begins, camera supervisors usually meet the producer and director to establish their requirements and attend any site visits or technical planning meetings and rehearsals.
 They consider how many people will be on screen and in what location, and therefore what equipment and crew will be needed.
 This could include specialist kit and skills, such as those of a jib operator (skilled at working with a camera attached to the end of a very long arm) or a Steadicam operator (who attaches the camera to equipment strapped to their body to achieve long, fluid camera movements).

 Camera supervisors work within a budget to provide the best technical service for the production with the resources available.
 They often suggest and hire camera operators they work with regularly or have worked with before.